Pseudo-Generalized Dynamic View Synthesis from a Video: Implementation Details

 \section{Implementation Details}

-Here we provide implementation details: we describe 1) the spatial source view selection strategy for GNT in~\secref{supp sec: spatial src select}; 2) how to conduct statistical outlier removal for $\mathcal{P}_\text{tgt}$ in~\secref{supp sec: dy pcl clean}; 3) the renderer for dynamic content in~\secref{supp sec: dyn renderer}; 4) how to compute the semantically-segmented dynamic mask in~\secref{supp sec: semantic dyn mask}; 5) how to compute consistent depth estimates in~\secref{supp sec: consist depth}.
+Here we provide implementation details: we describe 1) the spatial source view selection strategy for GNT in~\secref{supp sec: spatial src select}; 2) how to conduct statistical outlier removal for $\mathcal{P}_\text{tgt}$ in~\secref{supp sec: dy pcl clean}; 3) the renderer for dynamic content in~\secref{supp sec: dyn renderer}; 4) how to compute the semantically-segmented dynamic mask in~\secref{supp sec: semantic dyn mask}; 5) how to compute consistent depth estimates in~\secref{supp sec: consist depth}; 6) how to set depth range for GNT's samples on the ray in~\secref{supp sec: near far}.